 - 1. All buildings adjacent to a Framework Street must have a minimum of one primary entrance facing the Framework Street.
 Corner buildings (facing two Framework Streets) may choose which Framework Street will receive the primary entrance. - 2.
-Floor to Floor height for the ground floor as measured from the Finish Floor Elevation facing Hickory Street, will be a minimum of 12'-0" regardless of use for buildings in the Neighborhood Center Special Area. - 3.
-Building height is defined per Albemarle County Zoning Ordinance. - 4.
-Side and rear minimum setbacks for any primary structure shall be constructed and separated in accordance with the current edition of the building code, side setbacks for buildings that share a common wall may be 0'.
+Building height is defined per Albemarle County Zoning Ordinance. - 3.
+Side and rear minimum setbacks for any primary structure shall be constructed and separated in accordance with the current edition of the building code, side setbacks for buildings that share a common wall may be 0'. - 4.
+Street Facing Building Length is defined as the single or aggregate combined length of any building(s) facing a Framework Street without an open air passage to the rear of the parcel or a courtyard.

-- facing a Framework Street without an open air passage to the rear of the parcel or a courtyard. - given in feet and stories, it shall be limited to whichever value is less. - 7.
+- 5. All maximum building heights shall allow for exceptions and projections per Chapter 18 Sections 4.10.3.2 and 4.10.3.3 of the Albemarle County Code.
+When the maximum height regulation in Table 6 is given in feet and stories, it shall be limited to whichever value is less. - 6.
 Setbacks are measured from any Framework Street right-of-way, or back of sidewalk if sidewalk is outside of right-of-way, lot line, or trail buffer, if one is present, or Old Lynchburg Road.